The Red-White-Red – Card

 Attention

 If you have a binding job offer and education in a so-called shortage occupation, the Red-White-Red – Card for Skilled Workers in Shortage Occupations could be an attractive alternative to you.
-Moreover, you can also find out whether the Blue Card or the Red-White-Red – Card for Very Highly Qualified Workers more closely matches your situation.
+Moreover, you can also find out whether the EU Blue Card or the Red-White-Red – Card for Very Highly Qualified Workers more closely matches your situation.
 If you completed your studies in Austria in the past year, the Red-White-Red – Card for Graduates could be a good option for you.

 In any case, you will have to submit the following documents in order to receive a Red-White-Red – Card for Other Key Workers: